ViniEspinosaDev/esteganografia_octave/README.md

 # esteganografia_octave
 steganography LSB Octave

-# These are steganography scritps using LSB (least bit significant).
+# These are steganography scritps using LSB (least significant bit).

 # Use the OCTAVE